Mechanical Organ Owners Society

 The AGM of 'the UK's friendliest organ society'

-Bringing our membership together for a day of great music
+Bringing our membership together for a weekend of great music

-Bringing our membership together for a day of great music
+Bringing our membership together for a weekend of great music

 What is a MOOS AGM all about?